 Your application must include official subject outlines for your prior studies and a copy of your academic transcript.
 If your studies were completed at The University of Melbourne, you are not required to submit these documents.

 Advanced Standing applications for subjects undertaken in the current semester must be submitted by 5pm Friday of the first week of semester.

-More information on Advanced Standing can be found here.
+More information on Advanced Standing.